raspberrypilearning/dont-fall-through/en/step_1.md

 ## You will make

 Create a two-player game where each player must try to find the safe route across the tiles first.
-If a player rolls on the wrong tile then they will fall through the floor!
+If a player rolls on the wrong tile, then they will fall through the floor!

 You will: